Fragrant Hills Park Beijing (Xiangshan Park): Travel Guide + Autumn Red Leaves

 Fragrant Hills Park (Xiangshan Park) is a sanctuary where nature, art, and history converge.
 Whether you’re photographing the crimson hills, reflecting beside a lotus pond, or simply breathing in the mountain air, this park reminds us that beauty needs no translation.
 In every rustling leaf and quiet sunrise, you’ll feel the enduring rhythm of Beijing — ancient yet ever alive.

 For travelers seeking the best autumn spots in Beijing, a peaceful day trip, or a glimpse of imperial garden culture, Fragrant Hills Park promises an unforgettable journey through time, color, and serenity.
+Beijing also has many historic parks such as the Summer Palace and Beihai Park.

 For more must-see sites, check our Beijing Tourist Attractions page.